Political positions of Mitt Romney: Trade

-Romney supports free trade, including agreements such as NAFTA and CAFTA, and has said that his business experience has given him an edge on trade policy.
+Romney supports free trade, including agreements such as NAFTA (North Atlantic Free Trade Agreement) and CAFTA (Central American Free Trade Agreement), and has said that his business experience has given him an edge on trade policy.
 He also has said that nations adopting protectionist tariffs and policies eventually crumble.
 During the 2012 presidential campaign, he said that, if elected, he would seek "fast track" Trade Promotion Authority to more rapidly negotiate trade agreements, finalize the Trans-Pacific Partnership, and work to create a "Reagan Economic Zone" that would codify the principles of free trade at the international level and provide a way to punish countries that violate free trade policies.

 Romney has favored getting tougher with China on trade issues and has pushed to renegotiate trade deals with China to help eliminate the Trade Deficit.
 He opposes currency manipulation and intellectual property theft by China and has said that he would be willing to impose tariffs when necessary.
 Romney opposed what he viewed as protectionist sanctions on Chinese tires.